mcp-rune 0.107.0

 decision: { // Optional: branching point

-question: 'All platforms or specific ones?',
+question: 'All tasks or specific ones?',

 options: [

-{ label: 'Specific platforms', description: 'Add specific_platform records', nextStep: 6 }
+{ label: 'Specific tasks', description: 'Add task records', nextStep: 6 }

 ]